Shopify/shopify-api-ruby/README.md

 #### Changes to how to define resources

 If you have defined or customized Resources, classes that extend `ShopifyAPI::Base`:
-The use of `self.prefix =` has been deprecated you should now use `self.resource =` and not include `/admin`.
+The use of `self.prefix =` has been deprecated; you should now use `self.resource =` and not include `/admin`.
-For example if you specified a prefix like this before:
+For example, if you specified a prefix like this before:
 ```ruby
 class MyResource < ShopifyAPI::Base
   self.prefix = '/admin/shop/'